nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    ![Remind1InYourReminders](images/Remind1InYourReminders.png)
    *Figure X: "Statistics tutorial" (highlighted in red) is added into `Your reminders`*

 You can set reminders for **more than one** assignments at a time as well.
+Here is an example with steps for you to follow:

-For example, `remind 2 4` will set reminders for the second and fourth assignment in your assignment list ("Essay" and "Assignment 3" respectively as shown in Figure X) and adds both assignments to `Your reminders` (Figure X).
+1) To set reminders assignments "Essay" and "Assignment 3" (the second and fourth assignment respectively in your assignment list as shown in Figure X), you can simply enter `remind 2 4` into the Command Box.

    ![Remind24](images/Remind24.png)
    *Figure X: Before "Essay" and "Assignment 3" are added into `Your reminders`*

+2) You have successfully set reminders for both assignments, and they can now be found under `Your reminders`.

    ![Remind24InYourReminders](images/Remind24InYourReminders.png)
    *Figure X: "Essay" and "Assignment 3" (highlighted in red) are added into `Your reminders`*